How To Delete All of Your Saved Searches on Twitter

-The following sections focus on how to delete a saved search, but we’ve also included some tips on how to optimize the feature.
+The following sections focus on how to delete a saved search, but we’ve also included some tips on optimizing the feature.

 It only takes a few taps or clicks to delete saved searches.
 You can do it on your computer or mobile device (iOS/Android) with the following methods.

-Using a Computer and Web Browser to Delete Saved Searches in Twitter
+Using a Computer and Web Browser to Delete Saved Searches on Twitter

 - Launch a browser and log into your Twitter account.

 - Next, go to the Search box on the top right, click on it, and find and select the search you want to delete.
-To delete the search you’ve selected, click on the small “x” icon on the right.
+To delete your selected search, click on the small trash icon on the right.

 The drop-down window might display Recent Searches or just Saved Searches if you haven’t made any queries in a while.
 This method applies to all the searches – hashtags, keywords, or usernames.

 In some cases, the “x” icon might not appear.
 If so, click on the saved query to do the search again, and select the three dots to access the overflow.
-Then, click on Remove this saved search.
+Then, click on Delete saved search.

 If you delete the queries from Recent searches, you can still see them in saved searches – if you had them saved in the first place.